-The ASID elected Ms. Forrest a Fellow of the society in 2000, the highest honor the society bestows on its members, and in 2004 ASID designated her as Designer of Distinction for the outstanding contribution her work has made to the profession of Interior Design.
+Ms. Forrest is a Fellow of the American Society of Interior Designers, in 2000, and in 2004 ASID designated her as its Designer of Distinction for the outstanding contribution her work has made to the profession of Interior Design.
 Also in 2004, Hospitality Design magazine elected Ms. Forrest to its prestigious Platinum Circle.
-Ms. Forrest’s award-winning designs have been featured in Architectural Digest, Conde Nast Traveler, Worth, Boutique Design, Modern Luxury DC Magazine, Architectural Record, Interior Design, The New York Times, The Dallas Morning News, USA Today, Hospitality Design, Hotel Design, Hotel Business Design, HOTELS, HotelExecutive.com, Real Estate Bisnow and Lodging Hospitality, among other publications.
+Ms. Forrest’s award-winning designs have been featured in a number of highly respected publications.
+She is a sought-after speaker on design and management and has authored numerous articles related to hospitality design, design management and ethics.

 Shawn Basler has been a leader in the design of internationally recognized architectural and planning projects from hotels and resorts, office building, and residential development to industrial and commercial planning and development projects.
 He leads the project through initial concept, planning and programming through technical design, offering comprehensive professional design services.
 Shawn has led project designs and planning on numerous projects throughout North America, Europe, Asia, and the Middle East.